sebastianseeds/SBS-ana/README.md

 2. Install necessary dependencies:

-    All necessary steps for installation can be found in the [JLab internal DocDB](https://sbs.jlab.org/cgi-bin/DocDB/private/ShowDocument?docid=423)
+    All necessary steps for installation can be found in the [instruction](https://sbs.jlab.org/cgi-bin/DocDB/private/ShowDocument?docid=423) on the internal JLab document database.

 ## Usage